- Be aware of the importance of the interface as a component of an interactive system.

 (mean (Test1; Test2) >= 10) AND (Prat_Work >= 10)

 Students approved in the lab component (project) and not approved in the tests may also perform a final exam, which grade replaces the grades of the tests in the final grade formula.

-During the individual written evaluation test and exams, students are not allowed to consult any materials.
+During the individual written evaluation test and exams, students are only allowed to use the test form and a pen.
+The use of any other object or device (including any electronic device, such as mobile phones or calculators) is not allowed.
 Failure to comply with this rule leads to the automatic cancellation of the evaluation test or exam.